The Who concert disaster: Aftermath

-In Providence, Rhode Island, Mayor Vincent A. Cianci cancelled a scheduled performance of The Who at the city's Civic Center that same month.
-This was despite the fact that the Providence venue had assigned seating.
+In Providence, Rhode Island, Mayor Buddy Cianci cancelled a scheduled performance of the Who at the city's Civic Center that same month.
+This was even though the Providence venue had assigned seating.
 In 2012, the band returned to Providence and honored tickets from the 1979 show.

-The families of the victims sued the band, concert promoter Electric Factory Concerts, and the city of Cincinnati.
+The victims' families sued the band, concert promoter Electric Factory Concerts, and the city of Cincinnati.
 The class action suit filed on behalf of ten of the families was settled in 1983, awarding each of the families of the deceased approximately $150,000 ($ today).
 The family of Peter Bowes opted out of the class action and settled later for an undisclosed amount.
 Approximately $750,000 ($ today) was to be divided among the 26 injured.
 The city of Cincinnati also imposed a ban on unassigned festival seating on December 27, 1979, with minor exceptions, for the next 25 years.

 The incident was the subject of a book, Are the Kids All Right?
 The Rock Generation and Its Hidden Death Wish, as well as a second-season episode of WKRP in Cincinnati called "In Concert".
-It also inspired scenes in the film Pink Floyd – The Wall, whose 1982 premiere was attended by The Who's Pete Townshend.
+It also inspired scenes in the film Pink Floyd – The Wall, whose 1982 premiere was attended by the Who's Pete Townshend.

-In 2004, the city of Cincinnati permanently repealed its long-standing ban on unassigned seating, two years after temporarily making an exception for a Bruce Springsteen concert.
+In 2004, Cincinnati permanently repealed its long-standing ban on unassigned seating, two years after temporarily making an exception for a Bruce Springsteen concert.
 The goal of lifting the ban was to attract more big-name acts.
-However, the city now mandates there must be nine square feet per person at a venue, and the number of tickets sold for each event is adjusted accordingly.
+However, the city now mandates nine square feet per person at a venue, and the number of tickets sold for each event is adjusted accordingly.